SnehaChouksey/Acadlyst/README.md

 3. Wait for "Processing started" message
 4. Ask questions in the chat interface
 5. Get answers with source citations and page numbers
+6. 5.
+Access saved chats from sidebar for revision.

 ### **AI Summarizer**
 1. Go to **Summarizer** page